CretuAlexandru7/WpfBasics/README.md

 # WpfBasics
-I have to make GUI at my workplace.
+I have to make a GUI at my workplace.
 I make this side project in order to understand the basics.